PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-05 16:20:18
+Last updated: 2024-04-05 16:20:51
-Random Quote: Apart, we're okay.
-But together we're poison. - Kim Wexler
+Random Quote: War.
+Such a fascinating concept.
+A temporary salve for a permanent human flaw. - The Handler